wangantian/wangantian.github.io/_resources/vitis_install.md

 ## Single File Download (SFD) [Recommend]

-The download speed will probably faster than useing web installer.
+The download speed will probably faster than using web installer.
 Extract the files from the Xilinx_<version>.tar.gz archive:
 ```bash
 tar -xvf Xilinx_<version>.tar.gz
 ```